shimaore/moonshine/src/moonshine.coffee.md

         for route in routes
           # String
-          if typeof route.path is string
+          if typeof route.path is 'string'
             if route.path is hash
               return route.route {}, query
           # Regex